 Planning for Brexit - some essentials

-The UK is formally no longer a member of the European Union (EU).
+Great Britain (GB) and Northern Ireland (NI) are formally no longer a member of the European Union (EU).
 However, the Withdrawal Agreement provides for a transition period until 31 December 2020.

 Provisions relating to Northern Ireland are covered by the revised Protocol to the Withdrawal Agreement effective from 1 January 2021.

 Revenue's objective is to facilitate legitimate trade in moving goods as speedily and efficiently as possible.
 Below are some essential preparation steps for businesses that: